 A stay at Hedrick's Exotic Animal Farm Bed & Breakfast includes two special guest tours, breakfast, the rides, evening snack, a playground and wireless internet.
-The B&B has attractive animal themed rooms with windows looking out on the exotic animal enclosures.
+The B&B has attractive animal theme rooms with windows looking out on the exotic animal enclosures.
 The center of the building houses the kangaroos.
 The breakfast wasn't impressive, about like a larger breakfast furnished at a motel.
-Rates range from $125 for a regular suite to $150 a night for a suite with a hot tub.
+Rates range from $155 for a regular suite to $165 a night for a suite with a hot tub.

 Tours for those not staying at the B&B must be scheduled in advance.
-Tours are $25 for up to 5 people.
-If there are more than 5, the price is $5 for adults, $4 for seniors & children.
+Tours are $35 for up to 5 people, and $7/person for additional people.
+Groups of 25 or more are $/person.
 Private tours take about an hour - a little longer if you add the optional camel and pony rides.

 Joe Hedrick grew up on this farm and traveled the country as a rodeo clown during the rodeo season.
 He was looking for something to do the balance of the year and started raising exotic animals for a traveling petting zoo in the 1970's.
 The B&B started as a bunkhouse for ranch hands and guests.
 In time, Joe and his wife Sondra expanded that building and created the bed and breakfast.

-Along the way, the petting zoo expanded to up to 5 traveling zoos, plus furnishing animals for commercials, nativities, and the Rockettes.
+Along the way, the petting zoo expanded to up to 5 traveling zoos, plus furnishing animals for commercials, nativities, and to the Rockettes for 25 years.
 They also provide promotions such as camel, ostrich and pig races,

 Hedrick's Exotic Animal Farm is open year around, but for the largest number of animals and a chance to see new babies, the spring is the best time of year to visit.